legumeinfo/microservices/ARCHITECTURE.md

 ```
 # Dockerfile — only the package dir needs to be copied; openapi/ rides along
 COPY <svc>/ ./<svc>/
-# do NOT add `COPY openapi/ ./openapi/` — that's the old broken pattern
+# do NOT add `COPY openapi/ ./openapi/` — it doesn't ship the spec into the package
 ```

 ---